AlbertoMorenoFdez/Testing-AtresPlayer/README.md

 # Testing AtresPlayer
- Automated test on the AtresPlayer website
+ Automated test on the AtresPlayer website.

+ To automate the test I have used the Python language, the Behave framework and the Pycharm IDE.